-Only Home Education students who have met all the above requirements will be permitted to participate in graduation celebrations and activities and be eligible to receive a district high school diploma.
-Students who are unable to meet the state assessment requirements in the grade 10 should enroll full time in their districted school no later than the beginning of his or her grade 11 year in order to attempt meeting all graduation requirements.
+Only Home Education students who have met all the above requirements will be Changes may occur due to pending legislation 44 permitted to participate in graduation celebrations and activities and be eligible to receive a district high school diploma.
+Students who are unable to meet the state assessment requirements beginning in grade 9 should enroll full time in their districted school no later than the beginning of his or her grade 10 year in order to attempt meeting all graduation requirements.